A Cultural Reckoning. Truth-Telling, Documentary Cinema, and First Nations Resilience in 'Sugarcane'

-Spotlight Julian Brave NoiseCat and Emily Kassie, co-directors of the Oscar®-nominated Sugarcane, reveal the storytelling craft of their documentary investigation.
-Interweaving personal testimony and first-hand accounts, Sugarcane is one of the year's most potent cultural reckonings, and a truth-telling tour de force revealing the resilience of First Nations communities.
+Spotlight Julian Brave NoiseCat and Emily Kassie reveal the storytelling craft behind their Oscar®-nominated documentary Sugarcane.
+This investigation into a large-scale coverup of abuse in a Canadian residential school is a truth-telling tour de force revealing the ongoing resilience of First Nations communities.

 In 2021, evidence of unmarked graves was discovered on the grounds of an Indian residential school run by the Catholic Church in Canada, making headlines around the world.
 Documentary filmmaker and journalist Emily Kassie began looking into a particular Mission – St. Joseph’s – and reached out to her old friend and colleague, Julian Brave NoiseCat.
 What she didn’t know is that St Joseph’s was the school where Julian’s family attended and where his father was born.